polynetwork/poly-bridge/README.md

 ### POST tokens

-This API lists tokens that are transferable across chains currently on one chain.
+This API lists tokens that are transferable across chains currently on assigned chain.

 Request
 ```